theincubators/fileplore-ipc/README.md

 > InterPlanetary Consensus (IPC) is a revolutionary blockchain technology that powers planetary-scale web3 apps.

-You can learn more about this technology at [https://www.ipc.space](https://www.ipc.space).
+You can learn more about this technology

 Using IPC Explorer you can: